essif-lab/framework/docs/terms/control-process.md

 2. for each proposal from step 4, there is a (preliminary) decision with respect to whether or not it will be adopted.

 ### Controlling the control process itself
-Like any other process, the control process may need to be %%governed|governance%%.
+Like any other process, the control process may need to be [governed](@).
 Here is how to apply the specified control process on itself.
 In order to distinguish the control process that is being governed, from the process that governs that control process, we will refer to the latter as the meta-control process.

 Step 1 (setting the initial control objectives), is as follows:
 1. the meta-control process has 5 control objectives that it sets to the governor of the control process.
 These control objectives are specified by the first sentence of the description of each of the 5 activities of the control process in the previous sections;